acopar/crow/crow/README.md

 - -k1: left factorization rank.
 Defines number of latent vectors of matrix U.
 - -k2: right factorization rank.
 Defines number of latent vectors of matrix V. By default, value of k1 is used.
 - -o: impose orthogonality in factors U and V. By default non-orthogonal NMTF will be used.
 - -p: parallelization degree, by default number of blocks equals to parallelization degree, but you can use parallelization degree smaller than the number of blocks.
+Useful to reduce memory requirements in GPU applications.
 - -s: use sparse data structures.
 Do not use this if the matrix density is larger than 10%.
 - -t: additional stopping criteria.
 By default, factorization will run for the number of iterations specified by -i.
 Available arguments are e4, e5, e6, e7.
 For example, when passing e6 parameter, the factorization stops after error function in two consecutive iterations changes for less than 10^-6.